Your browser is not optimized for viewing this website.

 Credit: Non-Credit or 1.0 Undergraduate Credit (See Below)

-Develop your ability to render the human form through the time-honored combination of anatomical study and life drawing with noted artist and author Roberto Osti.
-Learn the methods and technical skills traditionally associated with beautiful figure drawing, such as measuring, tonal rendering, anatomical structuring, and establishing the effects of light on the figure, using graphite on white paper, charcoal and chalk on toned paper, reduction techniques, and the trois crayons technique.
+Develop your ability to render the human form through the time-honored combination of anatomical study and life drawing.
+Learn the methods and technical skills traditionally associated with beautiful figure drawing, such as measuring, tonal rendering, anatomical structuring, and establishing the effects of light on the figure, using graphite on white paper, charcoal and chalk on toned paper, and reduction techniques.
 Through the instructor’s in-depth anatomical drawing demonstrations and work from the life model, learn the structural aspects of the human form: basic landmarks, essential volumes, and proportional relationships.
 Progress to the main muscle groups to identify their surface effects and aesthetic characteristics, and how they influence mass and movement.
 Learn to incorporate your knowledge of figure anatomy to capture the elegance, dynamism, and subtleties of the human form through drawing from the model in short and extended poses.
 This course is ideal for anyone interested in strengthening their figure drawing, painting, or sculpture skills, as well as for those interested in future medical illustration.
 Note: Tuition includes a $50 models fee.

 Optional: This course is available for 1.0 undergraduate credit for $745 (including models fee).
 Select credit option with price adjustment when registering.